 8. Knowing how to wood build

-In Pioneer times, houses were made of hewn logs and with no nails, they used wooden pins to hold them in place, and special cuts in the wood to lock them together.
+In pioneer times, furniture and fixtures were often made of hewn logs and with no nails, as they used wooden pins to hold them in place, and special cuts and joinery in the wood to lock them together.

 9. Knowing how to build a canoe

-Without cars, traveling by canoe was faster than horses in many ways.
-Knowing how to construct a canoe from branches and hides, or do a dug-out canoe provided transportation for 1-4 people, maybe more.
+As a rule, travelling without cars, for pioneers traveling by canoe was faster and more certain than going via horses in many ways.
+Knowing how to construct a canoe from branches and hides, or do a dug-out canoe provided transportation for one to four people, maybe more.

 10. Knowing how to sew

-When you wove your cloth, the next step was sewing.
-Any clothing for work or daily wear was made by sewing.
+Sewing was and remains a vital part of making clothing and other goods from fabric.
+When you wove your cloth, the next step after cutting it to size was sewing it into a useful garment.
+Any clothing for work or daily wear was made using sewing.

-A seamstress, or home sewer, was a highly valued skilled person and for many Pioneer ladies, the only presentable way to make a living if a widow or unmarried maid.
+A seamstress, or just a practiced sewer of clothing, was a highly valued person and for many pioneer expeditions, the only presentable way to make a living if a widow or unmarried maid.